Optimal Transport-based Conformal Prediction: Multi-Output Regression

 We split each dataset into training, calibration, and testing subsets (50\%--25\%--25\% ratio) and train a random forest model as the regressor.
 Both methods use a $k$NN step that selects 10\% of the calibration set as neighbors for each test point $X_{\rm test}$.
 As a coverage metric, we consider the \textit{worst-set coverage}, $\min_{j\in \{1,\dots,J\} } \mathbb{P}(Y_{\rm test} \in \Ca(X_{\text{test}}) \vert X_{\rm test } \in \mathcal{A}_j )$, with $\{ \mathcal{A}_j\}_{j\in \{1,\dots,J\}}$ a partition of the input space tailored to the test data.
 This metric is conceptually similar to the \textit{worst-slab coverage} \citep{cauchois2021knowing}, which considers specific partitions in the form of slabs.
 In our approach, we obtain $J=5$ regions $\{ \mathcal{A}_j\}_{j\in \{1,\dots,5\}}$ by clustering, \ie employing (i) a random selection of centroids, and (ii) a $k$NN procedure ensuring that each region contains 10\% of the test samples.
 Empirical results presented in \Cref{RealDataComparison} provide evidence supporting the approximate conditional coverage achieved by OT-CP+.
-Indeed, the worst-set coverage of OT-CP+ remains consistently close to the target level $\alpha=0.9$ across all datasets, regardless of the sample size.
+Indeed, the worst-set coverage of OT-CP+ remains consistently close to the target level $\alpha=0.9$ across all datasets, regardless of the sample size or the data dimension.
 This contrasts with the adaptive ellipsoidal approach, which does not achieve such $\alpha$-coverage and exhibits greater variability.
+We note, however, that OT-CP+ tend to overcover for datasets with the lowest sample sizes (namely `atp1d' and `jura', both with around 350 samples; see \Cref{tab:datasets}).
+We also report the marginal coverage, volume and computational time in \Cref{FigAddXPRegressionRealData}: our results show that OT-CP+ satisfies approximate conditional coverage at the price of larger set sizes on average and runtimes when compared with local ellipsoids.

-\paragraph{Asymptotic conditional coverage.} In the one-dimensional case ($d=1$), \citet{lei2018distribution} established the inherent limitation of achieving exact distribution-free conditional coverage in finite samples.
+\paragraph{Asymptotic conditional coverage.\;} In the one-dimensional case ($d=1$), \citet{lei2018distribution} established the inherent limitation of achieving exact distribution-free conditional coverage in finite samples.
 However, asymptotic conditional coverage remains attainable under regularity assumptions \citep{lei2018distribution,chernozhukov2021distributional}.
 OT-CP+ benefits from such a guarantee, leveraging asymptotic properties of quantile regression for MK quantiles \citep{del2024nonparametric}.
 The following assumption is needed.

 \begin{hyp} Suppose that $(X_1,Y_1),\dots,(X_n,Y_n)$, $(X_{\rm test}, Y_{\rm test})$ are $i.i.d$.
 Assume that for almost every $x$, the distribution $\mathbb{P}_{S\vert X=x}$ of $s(X_{\rm test}, Y_{\rm test})$ given $X_{\rm test}=x$ is Lebesgue-absolutely continuous on its convex support $\mathrm{Supp} \big(\mathbb{P}_{S\vert X=x}\big)$.
 For any $R>0$, suppose that its density $p(\cdot \vert x)$ verifies for all $s\in \mathrm{Supp} \big(\mathbb{P}_{S\vert X=x}\big) \cap \mathrm{Ball}_{\|\cdot\|} (R)$, $\lambda^x_R \leq p(s\vert x) \leq \Lambda^x_R$. \end{hyp}